agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 Often we name the `selectorKey` like the `itemKey` the Selector selects.
 If that is the case, we can use the [`select()`](#select) method, which creates like the `createSelector()` method a Selector.
-But we don't have to pass a separate `seelctorKey`, since it automatically uses the passed `itemKey` as `selectorKey`.
+But we don't have to pass a separate `selctorKey`, because it automatically uses the passed `itemKey` as `selectorKey`.
 ```ts
 const MY_SELECTOR = MY_COLLECTION.select('itemKey');
 ```